Innmind/documentation/docs/getting-started/concurrency/async.md

 === "Carried value"
     Like in a real reduce operation you need a carried value that will be passed to the reducer every time it's called.

-    Here we use a `Carried` class but you can use any type you wish.
+    Here we use a `Carried` class but you can use any type you want.

     ```php
     use Innmind\Http\Response;